 Until the moment that you commit to what they’ve been suggesting, they’re happy because in their mind they haven’t committed to anything at that point.
 But if you actually believe what they’re asking and commit to their suggestions, this is where the problem arises because when you do this, it suggests that you expect, need, or want something from them which sets off their panic button.
 Suddenly you start hearing ridiculous excuses that weren’t around when they were wooing you…

 You’re trapped in a game that you will lose at if you engage.
-Yes his commitment is a very real fear but to be solely focused on that issue would miss the point and having you seeing the trees instead of the wood – Obviously I can’t say how long he has had commitment issues and whether they have specifically arisen out of his breakup but the core problem here, aside from his lack of commitment is that he is not over his previous relationship, he has excess emotional baggage, doesn’t have both feet in the relationship, and may even still be emotionally attached to his ex.
+Yes his commitment is a very real fear but to be solely focused on that issue would miss the point and have you seeing the trees instead of the wood.
+Obviously I can’t say how long he’s had commitment issues and whether they’ve specifically arisen out of his breakup but the core problem here, aside from his lack of commitment, is that he is not over his previous relationship, he has excess emotional baggage, doesn’t have both feet in the relationship, and may even still be emotionally attached to his ex.

 To continue to engage with him would be like chucking your energy into the abyss.
 It would also be a sign if you try to fix, heal, and help him that you may have your own issues to deal with.